JayBrown/DiMaGo/README.md

 # DiMaGo <img src="https://github.com/JayBrown/DiMaGo/blob/master/img/jb-img.png" height="20px"/>
 **macOS workflows and shell scripts to create disk images (DMGs and sparsebundles) with special focus on InfoSec, namely using S/MIME encryption**

-In essence, **DiMaGo** facilitates the rebirth of the [**PGPdisk** of olde](https://en.wikipedia.org/wiki/PGPDisk), only with S/MIME instead of PGP/GPG encryption.
+In essence, **DiMaGo** facilitates the rebirth of the [**PGPdisk** of olde](https://en.wikipedia.org/wiki/PGPDisk) for macOS, only with S/MIME instead of PGP/GPG encryption.

-If you encrypt a DMG or sparsebundle with a public S/MIME key, only a user in possession of the private key will be able to access the disk image contents.
-This is great against wordlist attacks, or for hiding content e.g. in the cloud without the use of other tools like **Boxcryptor** or **Cryptomator**.
+If you encrypt a DMG or sparsebundle with a public S/MIME key, only a user in possession of the corresponding private key will be able to access the disk image contents.
+This is a better safeguard against wordlist attacks, or great for hiding content e.g. in the cloud without the use of other tools like **Boxcryptor** or **Cryptomator**.
 You can also use multiple S/MIME keys, if more than one person needs to have access to the disk image contents.

-As with S/MIME-encrypted email messages, if an S/MIME certificate used to encrypt a disk image expires, you will still be able to open the encrypted volume, as long as you do not delete the expired certificate from your keychain.
+As with S/MIME-encrypted email messages, after an S/MIME certificate used to encrypt a disk image has expired, you will still be able to mount the encrypted volume, as long as you do not delete the expired certificate from your keychain.

 S/MIME protection of disk images will not help you if you're compelled to reveal the contents of your computer.
-In these cases, once you've provided authorities with the macOS login password, your keychains are unlocked (at least with default settings), and so are your encrypted volumes, once an agent clicks on them, whether you have activated password or S/MIME encryption.
-(DiMaGo also stores disk image passwords in your keychain for auto-open.)
+In these cases, once you've provided authorities with the macOS login password, your keychains are unlocked (at least with macOS default settings), and so are your encrypted volumes, once an agent clicks on them, whether you have activated password or S/MIME encryption or both.
+(This is because DiMaGo also stores disk image passwords in your keychain for auto-open.)
 You can easily evade this problem if you create a disk image encrypted with both S/MIME and a password, but on a *different* Mac.
 The keychain on this master Macintosh will then contain the S/MIME certificate chain and the passphrase.
-Then all you need to do is copy the disk image (e.g. a sparsebundle) to your main Mac (slave Macintosh), where you will only use the passphrase to mount the encrypted volume.
+Then all you need to do is copy the disk image (e.g. a sparsebundle) sans certificate to your main Mac (slave Macintosh), where you are only to use the passphrase to mount the encrypted volume.
 Just be sure that you do not store the disk image password in the keychain of your slave Macintosh, because that would defeat the purpose.

-Such a master-slave setup is also great for corporate settings, if e.g. a system administrator wants to provide employees with an encrypted read-write sparsebundle; in most cases the passphrase is only known to the employee, which he has to type in himself, but the admin will still have a recovery option using the admin S/MIME key on his own computer.
+Such a master–slave setup is also great for corporate settings, if e.g. a system administrator wants to provide employees with an encrypted read-write sparsebundle; in most cases the passphrase is only known to the employee, which he has to type in himself, but the admin will still have a recovery option using the admin S/MIME key on his own computer.

 ## Current status
 Beta: it works (apparently), but it will remain in beta status until the DiMaGo verification script/workflow has been created